 If you are lucky and live in a place where nettle grows wild, you can find them in nature.
 However, only pick it from clean and unpolluted places.
 Avoid nettles next to roads due to emissions.
 Picking nettles close to farmlands and barns is not a good idea either, as the nettles may have an increased amount of harmful nitrate ions.

-On the other hand, wild nettle powder is available all year round, regardless of where you live.
+On the other hand, nettle powder is available all year round, regardless of where you live.
 This is the easiest way to get the amazing health benefits of nettle by adding it to your daily diet.
 Nettle powder is made by drying the fresh nettles immediately after picking and then powdering them.
 It can be stored at room temperature, and it stays fresh for six months after opening a package.
 You can use it just like you would use fresh nettle – in plates of pasta, soups, casseroles, salads, smoothies, omelets, etc.

-Arctic Flavors’ 100% natural wild nettle powder is made of nettle only.
+Arctic Flavors’ 100% natural nettle powder is made of nettle only.
 We add no sugar, colorants, or preservatives.
 It is 100% nettle!
-Ten grams of the nettle powder equals about 70 grams of fresh nettle, so a spoonful of powder is equal to a handful of fresh nettle.
+Ten grams of the nettle powder equals about 70 grams of fresh nettle, so a spoonful of nettle powder is equal to a handful of fresh nettle.

 You may also like:

-If you have any questions or comments, please reach out to us on our social media channels:
+If you have any questions or comments on nettle, please reach out to us on our social media channels: